APA-Technology-Division/urban-and-regional-planning-resources/README.md

 Productivity tools to assist with planning communication and the creation of planning products.

 ## [Other Resources](./resource_pages/OtherResources.md)
 Other types of planning data & technology resources.
+Includes lists of other planning & data aggregators.

 ---
 ### Contributing